zathras/jovial_svg/README.md

 or touch event to determine which node was rendered at the given point.
 See the `ExportedID` class for details.

-A document object model (DOM) API is provided to programmatically modify an SVG asset.
+A Dart document object model (DOM) API is provided to programmatically modify an SVG asset.
 Using it, Dart code can change rendering atributes like color, line width, font and many others.
 It can also add or remove nodes from the in-memory graph that represents the asset.
 These modifications can be done repeatedly to achieve animation.